Ignition Interlock Device

 - Order a .02 prohibited alcohol concentration level until you complete the IID period.

-The required period for an Ignition Interlock Device is one year for a first offense OWI conviction, one year to 18 months for a second offense OWI conviction, and 1-3 years for second and subsequent OWI convictions.
+The required period for an Ignition Interlock Device is one year for a first offense OWI conviction, one year to 18 months for a second offense OWI conviction, and 1-3 years for third and subsequent OWI convictions.
 The period begins after your conviction date when you obtain a regular or occupational license.
-To obtain either license you must present proof at a motor vehicle service center that an Ignition Interlock Device has been installed in all vehicles for which your name appears on the vehicle’s certificate of title or registration and all vehicles listing you as the lessee.
+To obtain either license you must present proof at a motor vehicle service center that an Ignition Interlock Device has been installed in all class D vehicles for which your name appears on the vehicle’s certificate of title or registration and all vehicles listing you as the lessee.
 The DMV website has a Frequently Asked Questions section which attempts to clarify how the DMV is implementing this law.
 The website points out that for all offenses that occur on or after July 1, 2010, you cannot “wait out” the Ignition Interlock Device.

 During the period ordered by the court, you are not permitted to operate any vehicle, regardless of whether you own the vehicle or not, unless the vehicle is equipped with an Ignition Interlock Device.
 Failure to comply with the court order requiring installation of the Ignition Interlock Device and operation of vehicles with the Ignition Interlock Device will make you subject to prosecution under newly enacted Sec.
 347.413(1), which provides for incarceration in the county jail of up to six months and a fine of up to $600 for a first offense conviction.
 Also, a conviction will extend by six months the required period for keeping your vehicle(s) equipped with an Ignition Interlock Device.